OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json-autogeneration.md

 JavaScript Syntax: @param {type} name _description_

-* `{type}` should specify the type info within curly braces.
+* `{type}` specifies the type info within curly braces.
 See the [Types](#types) section for more information about the types which may be used.
-Optional: if not specified, the type `any` will be used.
+If no type is specified, the default type `any` will be used.
-* `name` specifies which parameter the @param tag applies to.
-Required.
+* `name` specifies the parameter that the @param tag applies to.
+It is required.
 * `description` provides the description which appears in Excel for the function parameter.
-Optional.
+It is optional.

 To denote a custom function parameter as optional:
 * Put square brackets around the parameter name.
 For example: `@param {string} [text] Optional text`.